THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G531 | Jordan Smith | Tailgating the Game of Population Health G561 | Kexin Zhang | Three Independent Health Analysis in States with the Largest Populations

-## Proposals Requiring Additional Work (See email from Dr. Love for revision request details)
+## Proposals Requiring Additional Work from Students before TA review commences (See email from Dr. Love for revision request details)

 Group | Investigator(s) | Note
 -----: | :--------------------: | :-------------------------------------------------